 As an undergraduate interested in cognitive science, I earned a B.S. and a B.A. at the University of Nebraska–Lincoln, majoring in computer science, math, philosophy, and psychology.

-I also spent some time doing real science, first as an undergraduate intern for Linda Boland at the University of Minnesota–Twin Cities, then for two years as a lab manager and research assistant for Jeff Zacks at Washington University in St. Louis.
+I also spent some time doing real science, first as an undergraduate intern in computational neuroscience for Linda Boland at the University of Minnesota–Twin Cities, then for two years as a cognitive neuroscience lab manager and research assistant for Jeff Zacks at Washington University in St. Louis.

 I focus on two areas of research.
 First, I want to understand the nature of computation, including what makes a natural or artificial object able to compute, and how computation plays in role in scientific explanation.
 Second, I want to understand the nature of emotions, including what they are, how we distinguish them from each other, and how we distinguish them from other affective states, such as feelings.